• Skip to main content

 Tips to Making our Best Potato Soup Recipes

 Just a few tips to making our best potato soup recipes, starting with the potatoes.
-While I rarely recommend what type of potato to use, because Grantourismo readers are located right around the world, and not everyone is going to be able to source the same kinds of potatoes, do let us know if you need potato suggestions in the comments at the end of the relevant post.
+I rarely recommend a type of potato to use, because Grantourismo readers are located right around the world, and not everyone is going to be able to source the same kinds of potatoes.
+But do let us know if you need potato suggestions in the comments at the end of the relevant post.

-I know many of our readers can source scores of potato varieties – for instance, Australia has some 4,000 potato varieties although apparently only about 60 potato varieties are widely available commercially – whereas we can only access 3-5 potato varieties at any one time here in Siem Reap.
+I know many of our readers can source scores of potato varieties – for instance, Australia has some 4,000 potato varieties, although apparently only about 60 potato varieties are widely available commercially – whereas we can only access 3-5 potato varieties at any one time here in Cambodia.
+And they all come from Australia!
 If you’re unsure what variety of potato to use, please don’t hesitate to ask and we’ll get back to you as quickly as we can.

 Our best potato soup recipes are brilliant if you’ve been doing more meal planning, batch-cooking and freezing dishes than usual to save money.
 Please know that you’re not alone!
 The soaring inflation and cost of living crisis is being felt by so many around the world.